jehicken/algoim/README.md

 ## Modifications

-This folk is a slightly modified of version of Saye's original library.
+This folk is a slightly modified version of Saye's original library.
 The two main additions are as follows:

-1. We differentiated `algoim/quadrature_multipoly.hpp` and its dependencies using [cppduals](https://tesch1.gitlab.io/cppduals/index.html), except for those parts that rely on LAPACk routines.
+1. We differentiated `algoim/quadrature_multipoly.hpp` and its dependencies using [cppduals](https://tesch1.gitlab.io/cppduals/index.html), except for those parts that rely on LAPACK routines.
 For the LAPACK routines we had to do some old-fashioned "hand-differentiation."  cppduals is a header-only library, and it is included directly as `algoim/dual.hpp`.
 3. We added `algoim/cutquad.hpp` and `algoim/cutquad.cpp` in order to faciliate wrapping the quadrature routines in Julia.